Mastodon Mastodon Mastodon Mastodon

 The investigation determined that the total damage from Lu’s actions reached hundreds of thousands of dollars, underscoring the significant financial impact that insider threats can inflict on modern corporations.
 This figure includes direct system restoration costs, lost productivity, and operational disruptions across multiple business units.

-In March 2024, Lu was convicted of intentionally damaging protected computer systems under federal cybercrime statutes.
+In March 2025, Lu was convicted by a federal jury of intentionally damaging protected computer systems.
 Beyond his four-year prison sentence, he faces three years of supervised release, reflecting the serious nature of insider threat crimes.
-The U.S. Department of Justice emphasized that “the defendant violated his employer’s trust by using his access and technical knowledge to create chaos” within the organization’s critical infrastructure.
+The DOJ’s later sentencing release said the defendant abused his access and technical knowledge to sabotage company networks and cause hundreds of thousands of dollars in losses.

 Leave a Comment